atelierspierrot/assets-manager/README.md

 ## Configuration

-Below is the example of the package default configuration values:
+Below is an example of the package configuration using default values:

     "extra": {
+        ...

         "assets-dir": "www",
         "assets-vendor-dir": "vendor",
         "document-root": "www",